GargiChakraverty-yb/Giphy_Engine/Readme.md

 # Future Scope :-

-1.Make a separate home page for trending GIFS.
+1.Make a separate page for trending GIFS.

 2.Make a separate page for generating random GIFS.